gitisz/tofu-xen-k3s/README.md

 # tofu-xen-k3s
-This repository contains Terraform (Tofu) to fully automate deploying a K3S Kubernetes cluster onto `XCP-NG`, with some additional benefits like `kube-vip` for server load-balancing and `metallb` for application load balancing.
+This repository contains Terraform ([OpenTofu](https://opentofu.org/docs/)) to fully automate deploying a [K3S](https://docs.k3s.io/) Kubernetes cluster on Xex ([XCP-NG](https://docs.xcp-ng.org/)), with some additional benefits like [`kube-vip`](https://kube-vip.io/docs/usage/k3s/) for server load-balancing and [`metallb`](https://metallb.io/) for application load balancing.

+The Terraform relies heavily on [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) which is used to configure the VMs with all this goodness.

 ## Getting Started
 Create a `.env` file with the following variables: